How To Hold A Bowling Ball

 The basic rules of bowling are simple: bowl a series of ten frames (ten rolls) as quickly as possible.

-Each frame consists of six balls rolled at one time, and each roll is made by taking aim at a target called the “pin” that lies just off-center between the two ends of the lane.
+Each frame consists of two balls rolled at one time, and each roll is made by aiming at a target called the “pins” that lies just off-center between the two ends of the lane.

 The Bowler’s Body

-When it comes to bowling, there are three main parts of the body that are involved in the process: the arm, the hand, and the foot.
+Regarding bowling, three main body parts are involved: the arm, the hand, and the foot.

-The arm controls the motion of the ball when it is released from the hand, while the hand holds the ball throughout its trajectory.
+The arm controls the ball’s motion when released from the hand, while the hand holds it throughout its trajectory.

-Finally, the foot provides the necessary balance and stability needed to propel the ball forward.
+Finally, the foot provides the balance and stability to propel the ball forward.

 The Arm

-In order to successfully throw a bowling ball, the arm needs to be fully extended at all times.
-This means that the elbow should remain straight and the wrist should be slightly bent.
+The arm must always be fully extended to throw a bowling ball successfully.
+This means the elbow should remain straight, and the wrist should be slightly bent.

-If the elbow remains locked in place, the wrist will not bend enough to release the ball.
+If the elbow remains locked, the wrist will not bend enough to release the ball.
 Instead, the wrist will snap outwards, causing the ball to miss its mark entirely.

 The Hand

-The hand plays a crucial role in bowling because it holds the ball throughout the entire throwing process.
-In fact, if the hand does not perform properly, then the rest of the body will struggle to do so as well.
+The hand plays a crucial role in bowling because it holds the ball throughout the throwing process.
+The rest of the body will struggle if the hand does not perform correctly.

 To begin, the fingers should be spread wide apart.
 This helps to provide more space for the thumb, which acts as a guide for the other fingers.

-When gripping your bowling ball, make sure that the thumb is placed over the seam of the ball, rather than under it.
+When gripping your bowling ball, ensure the thumb is placed over its seam rather than under it.
 This makes it easier to grip the ball securely and prevents the thumb from slipping through the finger holes.

-Next, the palm of the hand should face outward towards the floor.
-This ensures that the ball rests comfortably against the hand, and also keeps the fingers away from the surface of the lane.
+Next, the palm should face outward toward the floor.
+This ensures the ball rests comfortably against the hand and keeps the fingers away from the lane’s surface.

 Finally, the thumb should be positioned directly above the index finger.
 This position provides a solid base for the hand to stand upon and helps the fingers to maintain proper alignment.